 Know the Eviction Laws

-Eviction laws vary from state to state, so you need to make yourself familiar with the process for your state.
-Having this knowledge will help you when you write your lease agreements, as it will allow both parties to understand that the document is authoritative.
+Eviction laws vary from state to state.
+So you need to make yourself familiar with the process for your state.
+Having this knowledge will help you when you write your lease agreements.
+This will allow both parties to understand that the document is authoritative.

 Contact your lawyer for proper guidance on writing contracts and agreements.
 You should also make yourself familiar with the Uniform Residential Landlord and Tenant Act (URLTA) and whether your state has adopted this Act.

 Probably the easiest way to get a renter to move out is to offer them an incentive – cash always works.
 This may not be the method you prefer, but it is very effective.
 I liken it to a big corporation making a settlement rather than spending large amounts of money in court.
 Not to mention the time and aggravation a legal matter brings.

 You simply explain to your tenants what problems are involved with them living on your property and that they are no longer welcome to live there.
 Explain, calmly, the violations in detail and inform them that an eviction is imminent.
 Be sure to inform the renter that any damages caused by them will be owed as well and that it will result in a legal case.